fbpx

 Benefits of Minority Owned Business Certification

-Although business registrations are not mandatory for a start-up organization, it is a smart choice for entrepreneurs, as certification will help to establish a competitive advantage and help the entrepreneur stand out from his peers.
+Although business registrations are not mandatory for a start-up organization, it is a smart choice for entrepreneurs.
+Certification will help establish a competitive advantage and support the entrepreneur to stand out from his peers.

 Certification will help a business to build trust and pave the way for immense opportunities.
-A certified business will have increased visibility which will help in raising funds fast.
+A certified company will have increased visibility which will help raise funds quickly.

 Our mission at Cocolevio is to enable traditional businesses to strategically leverage modern technology to grow their revenue and profit and attain operating effectiveness.

-Adding to the technological advancements, one has to undergo a lot of procedures from setting up a physical and online presence to obtaining minority-owned business certifications before starting their day-to-day business.
+Adding to the technological advancements, one has to undergo many procedures, from setting up a physical and online presence to obtaining minority-owned business certifications before starting their day-to-day business.

-The question of why certification is important and what the benefits of minority-owned business certification are may ponder your mind.
-The answer is quite simple
+The question of why certification is necessary and the benefits of minority-owned business certification may ponder your mind.
+The answer is quite simple.

 Businesses today are very diverse.
 Certification will help them get the appropriate recognition.
-It is not an easy task to gain a client’s trust.
-Adding a certification helps you prove your trustworthiness and makes the task of generating leads easier.
-If you want to stand out from competitors, getting your business certified is the best choice as it will help you in gaining loyal customers.
+It is a challenging task to gain a client’s trust.
+Adding a certificate enables you to prove your trustworthiness and makes generating leads easier.
+If you want to stand out from competitors, getting your business certified is the best choice, as it will help you gain loyal customers.

-Getting a certification will open up the doors to both Private and government contracts that are otherwise difficult to attain.
+Getting a certification will open the doors to private and government contracts that are otherwise difficult to attain.
 Certification will serve as a competitive advantage for your entire business.

 For any business, building a community is very important.
-Having an inbuilt network of people with similar businesses at your end will strengthen your position.
-Certification helps in building this community for small businesses.
+Having an inbuilt network of people with similar companies will strengthen your position.
+Certification helps in making this community for small businesses.

 Small and Minority Business Certification help in the funding of the business.
-Many businesses are owned by women, veterans, and the minority group, and unless they are certified, it is very difficult to raise Investments and seek loans.
+Many businesses are owned by women, veterans, and the minority group, and unless they are certified, it is tough to raise Investments and seek loans.
 Certification provides exclusive opportunities to apply for grants as well.

 Why does certification seem like a difficult process?

-The minority-owned business certification process of a business is extremely confusing as there is a lack of a single streamlined application.
-Many certification programs lack the option to accommodate diverse businesses.
+A business’s minority-owned business certification process could be more transparent as there is a need for a single streamlined application.
+Many certification programs need the option to accommodate diverse companies.
 There are different forms of certification available, depending on the ownership.
-It is difficult to identify which certification one should opt for.
-There is also confusion as to whether multiple certifications are necessary.
-This Lack of clarity makes the entire certification process very complex.
+It is challenging to identify which certification one should opt for.
+There also needs to be clarity as to whether multiple certifications are necessary.
+This lack of transparency makes the entire certification process very complex.

-Solution: You will need a service provider that will simplify the certification process for businesses of all sizes and natures.
+Solution: You will need a service provider to simplify the certification process for businesses of all sizes and natures.
 Someone who will eradicate all the complexities in the certification process by promptly capturing all the required information and documentation.
-Make sure your service provider promptly submits your application to the respective authorities thereby fastening the certification process.
+Ensure your service provider promptly submits your application to the respective authorities, thereby fastening the certification process.

 Lack of information storage

-Many certification programs do not offer a central server to store all the legal and important documents of certification.
+Many certification programs do not offer a central server to store all the legal and essential certification documents.
 This affects accessing the documents in a remote mode and makes anywhere–anytime access impossible.

-Certification is not a one-time process and the renewals can be time-consuming and expensive.
+Certification is not a one-time process; renewals can be time-consuming and expensive.

 Making an application for certification will take you as little as 15 minutes.